Pyomo/pyomo/doc/OnlineDocs/contributed_packages/gdpbb.rst

 eventually activating all disjunctions and presenting the global optimal.

-Using GDB Branch and Bound Solver
+Using GDP Branch and Bound Solver
 ---------------------------------
 To use the GDPbb solver, define your Pyomo GDP model as usual: